Milwaukee Personal Injury Lawyers

 Call PKSD today to set up your free legal consultation.
 Complete a Free Case Evaluation form.

 Another factor that affects the worth of your case is Wisconsin's damage caps.
 In a medical malpractice case, non-economic damages are capped at $750,000 (Wisconsin Statutes 893.55).
 This means you cannot recover more than $750,000 for your non-economic damages, which are damages that do not have a defined economic value, such as pain and suffering.

 Wisconsin also places a cap on the amount of punitive damages you can recover for a personal injury.
 Under state law, punitive damages cannot exceed $200,000 or twice the amount of compensatory damages, whichever amount is greater.

-Our Milwaukee personal injury lawyers will pursue all of the compensation you are entitled, up to any limits imposed by state law.
+At PKSD, our Milwaukee personal injury lawyers will pursue all of the compensation you are entitled, up to any limits imposed by state law.
 We know how valuable compensation can be as you are recovering from an injury.